 The One With All The Tattoos, But The Gentlest Voice.

 His looks might scare, but his story is heart breaking.
 Hard working, blue collar, father, husband.
 He sees things other people don’t.
 Clowns and spiders haunt his waking hours and terrorize his dreams.
 He leaves and comes right back.
 He’s not better yet.
-He’s trying, but he’ll probably be on disability soon, unable to work before his 25th birthday because of the overwhelming urge to throw himself off a building to make it all end.
+He’s trying, but he’ll probably be on disability soon, unable to work before his 25th birthday because of the overwhelming urge to make it all end.
 But still, he is kind.
 Too kind.
 It’s heart breaking to watch him, humble and genuine, knowing what must torment his head.
 His gentleness brings a sort of unexpected peace to those around him.
 If only he could find the same peace for himself.

 The PhD Student Who Is Still Studying.

 If you ask him why he’s there, he will hesitate.
 He isn’t sure how this happened, but it did.
 He was heading to the library, and he ended up here.
 His bag isn’t full of clothes, it’s full of notes.
 His Clark Kent good looks and obvious academic prowess make some people keep their distance.
 Surely this guy doesn’t really understand what the rest of us are struggling with.
 He’s too perfect, he can’t.
 But in the dimly lit community room one lonely night he sits down next to you and comforts you through the tears you can’t stop crying.
 And you realize that he really does understand, on some level, the pain that torments you.
 The good looks and high qualifications don’t mean anything, because here he is like the rest of us.
 And he isn’t too proud to admit he needed help, or to sit with you in your darkest hour.

 The One Who Feels Like A Lost Cause.